-To provide reasonable explanations, objective grounds in addition to the details of explanations are needed and it is expected to sort out such grounds before and after execution of a contract for development, provision and use of AI.
+To provide reasonable explanations, The point in relation to the reasonability of explanations is objective grounds in addition to the details of explanations are needed and it is expected to sort out such grounds before and after execution of a contract for development, provision and use of AI.
 Although not mentioned in the Contract Guidelines, it is useful to consider responses after execution of contract by referring to practical examples for Appendix 2, 3.
 System Design (Building of AI management system).
 When presenting objective evidence, there may be an approach to disclose information that is beneficial for monitoring (such as log data).
 However, it is also necessary to be aware that the disclosure of such internal materials may stand in a trade-off relationship with risks to security and competitiveness.